-The FBI‘s Executive Assistant Director of the Criminal, Cyber, Response, and Services Robert Anderson was quoted in the article saying, “There is a philosophy change.
+The FBI's Executive Assistant Director of the Criminal, Cyber, Response, and Services Robert Anderson was quoted in the article saying, "There is a philosophy change.
 If you are going to attack Americans, we are going to hold you accountable.
-If we can reach out and touch you, we are going to reach out and touch you.”
-He commented in the article that a philosophy like this would begin to display “a much more offensive side” to the FBI‘s cyber crime program which he began to lead in March of this year.
-Anderson feels, according to information in the article, that a larger number of cyber criminals will be “arrested under his watch, rather than turned into sources of knowledge about how the underground operates.”
+If we can reach out and touch you, we are going to reach out and touch you._" He commented in the article that philosophy like this would begin to display "_a much more offensive side_" to the FBI's cybercrime program, which he started to lead in March of this year.
+Anderson feels, according to information in the article, that a more significant number of cybercriminals will be "_arrested under his watch, rather than turned into sources of knowledge about how the underground operates."

-Anderson’s mention regarding the “unreported indictment” of Russian national Dimitry Belorossov – arrested after “running a botnet that attacked some 7,000 Americans” – shows the “recent success in the agency’s battle against cyber crime“, according to the article.
-Anderson’s commented that the Belorossov case “was relatively small compared to some that are in the FBI‘s pipeline” but his arrest prompted the Russian government to release a warning to their citizens “to be careful traveling to countries having extradition treaties with the United States“, according to the article.
-Anderson was also quoted in the article to say,”There’s a lot of countries that will not extradite.
-That will not stop us from pressing forward and charging those individuals and making it public.”
+Anderson's mention regarding the "unreported indictment_" of Russian national Dimitry Belorossov – arrested after "_running a botnet that attacked some 7,000 Americans_" – shows the "_recent success in the agency's battle against cyber crime\," according to the_ article.
+Anderson's commented that the Belorossov case "_was relatively small compared to some that are in the FBI's pipeline."
+Still, his arrest prompted the Russian government to release a warning to their citizens "_to be careful traveling to countries having extradition treaties with the United States\, "according to the_ article.
+Anderson was also quoted in the article to say,"_There's a lot of countries that will not extradite.
+That will not stop us from pressing forward and charging those individuals and making it public."

 Written by Bryon Turcotte / May 16, 2014